Digital Games Theory and Design MA

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

 Entry Criteria 2017/18

-- A UK first or second class (2.2) Honours degree or equivalent internationally recognised qualification in arts; humanities; social sciences; multimedia; computing or electrical engineering.
+- A 2:2 (or above) UK Honours degree ,or equivalent internationally recognised qualification, in arts; humanities; social sciences; multimedia; computing, or electrical engineering.

-- Other subjects and qualifications with relevant games industry experience will be assessed on an individual basis by the Admissions Tutor.
+- Other subjects and qualifications with relevant games industry experience will be assessed on an individual basis and may also be considered.

 Entry criteria are subject to review and change each academic year.